syncfusion-content/javascript-docs/js/Chart/Axis.md

 Sometimes the Chart dimensions could cause the labels to intersect.
 You can avoid overlapping labels using “**labelIntersectAction**” property of char axis.
 The Chart by default renders the texts one over the other.
 But, it also has some built-in capabilities to work around this overlap and lets you dictate the technique to follow.
 Refer to the following properties.

 * rotate45 – Rotate the labels to 45 degree.

-* rotate90 – Rotate the labels to 90 degree
+* rotate90 – Rotate the labels to 90 degree.
 * trim – Intersecting labels will be trim and mouse over the labels, it displays the trimmed text like tooltip.

-* multiplerows – Split the intersecting labels in to multiple rows and display on the axis
+* multiplerows – Split the intersecting labels in to multiple rows and display on the axis.

-* wrap – Wrap the intersecting text and display
+* wrap – Wrap the intersecting text and display.
 * hide – It doesn’t display the intersecting label texts on the axis.

 {% highlight js %}